WL-Biol185-ShinyProjects/world-happiness-index/README.md

 library(yarrr)

-Tab 1: Map
+Opening Page: Map (use sapply)
-Tab 2: Entire data set
+Tab 1: Entire data set
-Tab 3: Comparison plot between different predictors of happiness (life ladder vs every other variable; one for earliest year and one for most recent for a total of 8 plots)
+Tab 2: Comparison plot between different predictors of happiness (life ladder (y-axis) vs every other variable (x-axis); this is a scatter plot where each dot is a country - have to use brush tool for this - and we will have a slider to choose the year))
-Tab 4: Over time (drop down where we can choose specific countries and have a simple line plot for time vs life ladder)
+Tab 3: Life ladder and all the indicators (y-axis) over time (x-axis) (drop down where we can choose specific countries and have a simple line plot)
+Tab 4:
+Tab 5:

 whr <- read.csv("world-happiness-report.csv")